wyu4/unhelpful-ai/README.md

 # The UnHelpful AI
-The Unhelpful AI Assistant, at your service!
+The Unhelpful AI Assistant, at your service! <br>
+This was made for the [Scrapyard](https://scrapyard.hackclub.com/) Hackathon.

 ## How to run
 1) Install Node.js / npm [here](https://nodejs.org/en/download).